nigelhewitt/Logger/README.md

 wanted to archive the country code source safely as it took a while to derive and test.
 All the log analysis stuff will come later and probably not be useful to anybody else.

-I have added code to consult my online LoTW and eQSL logs so I can mark the 'confirmed' ones and as these are the services I use.
+I added code to consult my online LoTW and eQSL logs so I can mark the 'confirmed' ones and as these are the services I use.
 When the system starts it will ask you for the usernames and passwords for these services.
 If you leave the usernames blank it will not use them.
 There is a menu item to set them later.

 Then I updated things to use the MDI (MultiDocument Interface) so I could handle two or more files at once.
-What I want next is a smart compare.
+Then a milage field based on the squares.
+What I want next is a smart merge and compare.

 The files it downloads and the configuration information are saved in the C:\Users\your_name\AppData\Roaming\NigSoft\LogView\ folder so it gets backed up.